xav-ie/transitive-type-check/README.md

 1. Make sure you have Nushell installed on your system.
 2. `cd` to your library
-3. `nu check-transitive-types.nu` in that folder
+3. `npx check-transitive-types` in that folder

-It runs relative to invocation, so `check-transitive-types.nu` may exist anywhere.
+It runs relative to invocation, so `check-transitive-types` may exist anywhere.

 You should receive actionable feedback if you are unexpectedly exporting bad types.